Cog-Creators/Red-DiscordBot/docs/framework_config.rst

 ************************************

-Config prioritizes being a safe data store without developers needing to know how end users have configured their bot, or require a database setup.
+Config prioritizes being a safe data store without developers needing to know how end users have configured their bot.

 This does come with some performance costs, so keep the following in mind when choosing to develop using config

 * Config use in events should be kept minimal and should only occur after confirming the event needs to interact with config

-* Caching frequently used things, especially things used by events, results in faster code.
+* Caching frequently used things, especially things used by events, results in faster and less event loop blocking code.

 * Only use config's context managers when you intend to modify data.